skarllot/visualstudio-docs.pt-br/docs/profiling/how-to-attach-the-profiler-to-a-native-service-to-collect-application-statistics-by-using-the-command-line.md

 ---
-title: "Como anexar o Criador de perfil a um serviço nativo para coletar estatísticas do aplicativo usando a linha de comando | Microsoft Docs" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Attach the Profiler to a Native Service to Collect Application Statistics by Using the Command Line | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: